BR7RKR/picture-to-ascii/README.md

 ## Tests
 There is a `tests` folder containing some tests that can be launched with the `.sh` file.
 You can use this file to test the program.
-I use them on macOS, so you may need to modify the script to run it on Linux or Windows.
+Use `make test` to run all tests on any operating system.

-P.S.
-I'll try to make them runnable on other operatings systems.
+**Note:** Test scripts are made for the bash.
+You'll need to use it to run the scripts.

 ## Flags